When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 There are many types of thermal paste that differ depending on their chemical composition, viscosity, cooling capabilities, and, most importantly, thermal conductivity.
 The 6 types of paste that are mainly used are:

 - Liquid metal-based

 Are there any thermal paste alternatives?

-As for their pricing, the Liquid Metal-based and Diamond-based are just premium pastes.
-You should not consider buying them unless you intentionally want to get something premium and you have the extra money to spare.
 In almost all cases a $10 paste will leave you satisfied.
-I hope this article was helpful to you and if you have any other questions, make sure to leave them in the comments down below.
+If you have any other questions, make sure to leave them in the comments down below.
 I will answer them and update the article to provide even further information.